-In my years as a professional river guide and steelhead angler, one of the rivers I enjoy fishing for steelhead is the Rocky River in Ohio.
-The Rocky River is a great steelhead fishing location and I often recommend Rocky River Steelhead Fishing to my clients and students.
+In my years as a steelhead angler, one of the rivers I enjoy fishing for steelhead is the Rocky River in Ohio.
+The Rocky River is a great steelhead fishing location and I often recommend Rocky River Steelhead Fishing to my clients.

 Rocky River Steelhead fishing offers one of the most rewarding steelhead fishing experiences any angler can wish for.
 This is largely due to the high quality of steelhead runs it receives and the amount of public access it offers to anglers.
 It also holds plenty of water that is perfect for steelhead.